Did you know the third week of every March is Fix a Leak Week?

 1. Faucets and Shower Heads

-Most toilet leaks are caused by worn toilet flappers.
+Most toilet leaks are caused by worn toilet flappers and can lead to thousands of lost gallons every month.
 The flapper is the rubber mechanism located inside the tank.
 Over time, it begins to corrode due to mineral exposure in the tank.
 Unfortunately, many maintenance crews stop there.

 3. Irrigation Systems